Skip to main content

 1. Entry into any private office of an administrative officer, member of faculty, or staff member, or entry into any other University area that is not authorized, without permission;

-3. Obstruction of any roadways running through or adjoining the University’s grounds.
+3. Obstruction of any roadways running through or adjoining the University’s grounds; and

 Specific Policy Requirements: Identification Cards

-All individuals participating in protests and demonstrations and other events are required to provide a form of University issued or government issued identification upon request from a University official.
+All individuals participating in a Free Speech or Assembly Activity, protests and demonstrations and other events are required to provide a form of University issued or government issued identification upon request from a University official.
 See SUNY Oswego Identification Policy.

 Specific Policy Requirements: Potential Sanctions for Policy Violations